arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

 Errors are painful for the developer and the user alike.
 Errors without a clear message even more.
 And what about silent errors that make debugging a pain?

+## TL;DR

+- Do not blindly use `try-catch` blocks
+- Uncaught errors end up in logs, making debugging easier
+- If an error is not your fault, catch it (it is called an exception)
+- If an error is the user's fault, tell them clearly

 ## Goals

 The objective of this practical guide is to help you, the developer: